Colin Coates (footballer)

-Colin Coates (born 26 October 1985) is a semi-professional footballer from Northern Ireland who plays as a centre-back for Cliftonville.
+Colin Coates (born 26 October 1985) is a Northern Irish former semi-professional footballer who was most recently the Assistant Manager of NIFL Premiership side Glenavon.

 Early life

 Coates was born in Belfast, and attended Grosvenor Grammar School, not traditionally a football-playing school.

 Club career

 Crusaders

 Coates made a name for himself at Crusaders.
 He later revealed that at 15, he had the choice of signing for either Crusaders or Glentoran.
 He made his first-team debut against Chimney Corner in the County Antrim Shield on 29 October 2002, and scored on his league debut, a 2–4 defeat to Glentoran on 9 November.